 At IP Guardian, we provide cost-effective, professional advice and support regarding all areas of intellectual property.
 Offering in-depth guidance for every stage of securing a patent, we are passionate about helping Australian inventors protect and profit from their inventions.Â

-For a stress-free and successful outcome on your application, the team at IP Australia is here to help.
+For a stress-free and successful outcome on your application, the team at IP Guardian is here to help.Â

 Â

-A form of intellectual property, an Australian patent is a type of licence or permission given from a recognised authority that allows the inventor exclusive rights over their invention.
-This means they can commercially market their invention and protect others from copying it for a set period.Â
+A form of intellectual property, an Australian patent is a right given from a recognised government authority that allows the inventor exclusive rights over their invention.
+This means they can prevent others from copying it for a set period of time.Â

-For a more in-depth look at what exactly patents are and what can be patented in Australia, please see our blog on this topic.Â
+For a more in-depth look at what exactly patents are and what can be patented in Australia, please see our blog on this topic. Â

 Â

-In Australia, there are just two different types of patents - standard patents and innovation patents.
+In Australia, there are just two different types of enforceable patents - standard patents and innovation patents.
 Most inventions and innovations can be patented so long as they meet some key criteria.
 Namely, they must be:

 Novel - this means it must be a new idea that has not been patented previously